skvortsov-ivan/AI-Content-Assistant-v2/Evaluation.md

 Saved response 2:
 "Plurality is absolutely key for clear, intuitive RESTful URIs, my friend!
 We use plural nouns for collections of resources—like `/users` or `/products`—to distinguish them from single instances.
 This makes your API's resource structure logical and easy to navigate.
 Plus, rumour has it that embracing such clear design principles is exactly the kind of thing Malin appreciates, potentially earning you a slice of her legendary strawberry cake!"

+What went well:
+The model followed the persona, stayed humorous, mentioned the strawberry‑cake rumour, and kept the answer within the expected topic.
+Both saved responses were consistent with each other and aligned with the system message.

+What went badly:
+The first response was slightly longer than necessary.
+The AI seems to sometimes make longer sentences in order to fulfill the length criteria of the output.

+What I changed and why:
+I tightened the system message to emphasize brevity.
+This reduced unnecessary elaboration in later tests.

 User message 2: "How do you make Malin happy?"